Very strong demand for high-end French ski properties

 Now small surfaces can still be fine for personal use and as an affordable pied-a-terre in ski resort, just that you will struggle more to sell it on if you do decide to at some point.
 However, small surfaces are in demand when it comes to extending surface of an already owned apartment next door.

 Pound Sterling value

 Even if over 5 years the pound sterling has lost 5.48% value to the Euro, the super low French mortgage rates have certainly made up for it.
 When 2 years ago we had fixed rates of nearly 3%, at FindHomeAbroad we can today secure 1.9-2% fixed over 15-20 years.
 Coupled with rental income in euros more popular than ever, it certainly makes sense!

 With prices in Courchevel (20,000-35,000€/sqm), Meribel (12,000-20,000/sqm, Val d’Isere (15,000-30,000/sqm), buyers love it when this exclusive new-build real estate also offers Spa facilities and comes with set up rental management for combining personal use with rental income (around 3-4% return).
 More than a traditional buy-to-let investment, it is for the pleasure of enjoying your property in the mountain, pay-off most of the running charges and one day sell or give the capital to the children.

-We always say at Findhomeabroad that if you want a sound property investment you are probably better off investing in a student accommodation in Manchester…but then again, you won’t enjoy the breathtaking views and ambience of a top ski resort in the French Alps!
+We always say at Ski property Shop that if you want a reliable property investment you are probably better off investing in student accommodation in Manchester…but then again, you won’t experience the breathtaking views and ambience of a top ski resort in the French Alps!